savonet/book/streaming.md

 Requests
 --------

-explain that we need to resolve requests
+explain that we need to resolve requests, which is why queues take request in account, we want to be able to play them immediately

 persistent or not